GuttembergMachado/dora/README.md

 ## Modeler mode
  This is the part that actually learns from image samples previously classified.

  **Modeler mode** requires a folder with several samples.
-In order to "teach" dora what a sample is, similar samples must be within the same folder. (eg: all social security images must be inside a folder, while all drivers licenses must be on a different folder).
-Each folder correspond to a **label**.
-Usually large sets of samples produces better classification, but it takes longer to learn.
+In order to teach **dora** what a sample is, similar samples must be grouped within the same folder. (eg: all social security images stored in a filesystem folder, while all driver licenses are stored on a different folder).
+The folder is than consider a **label**.
+Folders can be nested, if desired.
+Usually large sets of samples produces better classification results, but it takes longer to teach/learn.
 After processing the samples, a  **model** is created and saved as a file.
-This model is used later on used to classify images on Classifier mode.
+This model is later on used to classify images on Classifier mode.

 ## Classifier Mode